mr-bt/manager.README/README.md

 ## My Vision of a Great Culture

-In my view, a great culture is one that fosters collaboration, innovation, and mutual respect.
+In my perspective, a splendid culture is one that fosters collaboration, innovation, and mutual respect.
 It's a culture where everyone feels valued, heard, and empowered to do their best work.
 Here are some key elements of the culture I strive to create:

+- **Commercially Sustainable People-First Culture:** I believe in creating a culture that is commercially sustainable and puts people first.
+This means balancing the needs of the business with the needs of our people, ensuring that our work environment is both productive and supportive.

 - **Diversity, Equity, and Inclusion (DEI):** I'm deeply committed to DEI.
-I believe that diverse teams are stronger, and that everyone should have an equal opportunity to contribute and succeed.
+I believe that diverse teams are stronger and that everyone should have an equal opportunity to contribute and succeed.
 I strive to create an environment where everyone feels welcome and valued for their unique perspectives and experiences.

-- **Open Communication:** Transparency and honesty are paramount.
-I encourage open dialogue and believe that everyone should feel comfortable sharing their ideas, concerns, and feedback.
+- **Open Communication:** Clarity and honesty are paramount.
+I encourage open dialogue and believe everyone should feel comfortable sharing their ideas, concerns, and feedback.

 - **Collaboration:** Great things are rarely achieved in isolation.
 I believe in the power of teamwork and collaboration.
 I strive to foster a culture where everyone works together towards our common goals.

 - **Innovation:** I'm passionate about technology and innovation.
-I believe in constantly pushing the boundaries of what's possible and encourage everyone to think outside the box.
+I believe in constantly pushing the boundaries of what's possible and encouraging everyone to think outside the box.

 - **Continuous Learning:** I'm a lifelong learner and believe that there's always something new to learn.
 I encourage everyone to seek out new knowledge, skills, and experiences.

-- **Accountability:** I believe in taking responsibility for our actions and decisions.
-I expect everyone to hold themselves accountable and to learn from their mistakes.
+- **Ownership:** I believe in the power of taking ownership of our actions and decisions.
+This means being responsible for our work and its outcomes and learning from our mistakes.

 - **Kindness and Respect:** I believe in treating everyone with kindness and respect.
 I strive to create a culture where everyone feels valued and appreciated.

+- **Creating Impact at Pace:** We aim to create impact at a fast pace.
+We focus on outcomes, not on outputs.
+This means we prioritise achieving meaningful results over simply completing tasks.

+- **Honesty to Company Vision, Mission, and Core Values:** We stay honest to the company vision, mission, and core values at all times.
+These guiding principles shape our work and our culture, and we uphold them in all that we do.

 Remember, culture is not something that can be imposed from the top down.
-It's something that we all create together, through our actions and interactions.
+It's something that we all create together through our actions and interactions.
 I look forward to working with you to create a great culture.

-## How does a great culture look like to me

-* A commercially sustainable people-first culture.
-* A diverse and inclusive culture.
-* We have a strong sense of ownership and belonging.
-* We stay honest to the company vision, mission and core values at all times.
-* We have a growth and learn-it-all mindset.
-We're curious, not judgemental!
-* We set high standards and continuously seek to raise the bar.
-* We're kind and candid
-* We expect excellence in ourselves first and then in others.
-* We are proud of who we are and what we do.
-* We create impact at pace.
-We focus on outcomes, not on outputs!
-* We have fun together.

 ## General guiding principles